 Click HERE for DaVinci Bridal Style #50602

 Just about any silhouette looks beautiful on an Hourglass bride.
 With shoulders and hips in perfect balance, a sheath will show off your figure’s assets.
 It’ll also still streamline you from head to toe making you look tall and sleek.

 You can go all out & be a fairytale princess or choose an elegant, classy queen vibe in a full ball gown complete with a bell skirt and an embellished bodice:

 However, for brides who want to really rock their curves, nothing beats a mermaid or trumpet gown.
 This body-hugging, waist-accentuating silhouette will be beautiful in all the right places.

-The only caveat for Hourglass brides is to avoid an empire waist gown (it won’t show off your beautifully slim waist to best advantage).
-And if you prefer to draw less attention to your bust line, choose something other than a sweetheart neckline.
+The only caution for Hourglass brides is to avoid an empire waist gown.
+It won’t show off your beautifully slim waist to best advantage.
+Also, if you prefer to draw less attention to your bust line, choose something other than a sweetheart neckline.

 The most important factor when it comes to your wedding gown is your heart.
 Wear the dress that feels fabulous on your body and that makes you feel beautiful when you look in the mirror.

-To see our DaVinci Style guide, click here: http://davincibridal.com/style_guide.php
+To see our custom DaVinci Style guide, Click HERE or on the image below:

 For a detailed study guide on combination body shapes, Click HERE or on the image below to read the article by Shop Your Shape: